Orc (slang)

 Orc (Cyrillic: орк, romanised: ork), plural orcs (орки, орки), is a pejorative commonly used in Ukraine to refer to a Russian soldier participating in the Russian-Ukrainian War and Russian citizens who support the aggression of Russia against Ukraine.
-The pejorative serves to symbolize inhuman wickedness and brutality of the invaders.
-It comes from the name of orc, the fictional humanoid monsters from J. R. R. Tolkien's fantasy novel The Lord of the Rings.
+The pejorative serves to symbolize the inhuman wickedness and brutality of the invaders.
+It references the orcs, a fictional race of humanoid monsters from J. R. R. Tolkien's fantasy novel The Lord of the Rings.